What Happens If I Don't Pay Property Taxes in New York?

 All states, including New York, have laws that allow the local government to sell a home through a tax sale process to collect delinquent taxes.

-What Are the Consequences of Delinquent Property Taxes in New York?
+What Happens If Property Taxes Are Not Paid in New York?

 In New York, the taxing authority can foreclose its lien to collect the overdue amounts.